-1 But, the question that I also arrive at then too is, how 2 do we reconcile ongoing and covert violences embedded in 3 sites of practice at institutions that maintain, reproduce 4 and mirror as microcosms of macrostate tactics of divide 5 and rule.
-So, thinking about the larger -- the ongoing --6 colonialism hasn't ended.
+But, the question that I also arrive at then too is, how do we reconcile ongoing and covert violences embedded in sites of practice at institutions that maintain, reproduce and mirror as microcosms of macrostate tactics of divide and rule.
+So, thinking about the larger -- the ongoing -- colonialism hasn't ended.
 It has just shifted.

-7 So, this quote here is actively just 8 calling into question settler colonialism and that it is 9 always morphing, it is in motion, that it is a trickster, 10 and that it resides in the shadows and hides in plain 11 sight as the impetus that drives the academic industrial 12 complexes interlocking forms of serpentine oppression.
-It 13 cleverly conceals itself as cultural projects of 14 indigenization, decolonization and especially 15 reconciliation.
-16 MS. CHRISTA BIG CANOE: So, I was just --
+So, this quote here is actively just calling into question settler colonialism and that it is always morphing, it is in motion, that it is a trickster, and that it resides in the shadows and hides in plain sight as the impetus that drives the academic industrial complexes interlocking forms of serpentine oppression.
+It cleverly conceals itself as cultural projects of indigenization, decolonization and especially reconciliation.

-Jeffrey, if I could just ask you to help us a little, 17 18 because you are so brilliant and that rolled off your 19 tongue so fantastically.
-But, I think we need a little bit of assistance, particularly when you were talking 20 21 about the macrostate or when you were talking about 22 colonial -- the different concepts.
-So, if you could just 23 help us unpack this a little, I think it would be of 24 assistance remembering that we also -- this is a live 25 webcast and there are a number of individuals that may be 1 watching.
-There is a lot of terminology in here. Ιt 2 would be helpful if we can unpack it a little.
-3 JEFFREY MCNEIL-SEYMOUR: Okay.
-My 4 apologies.
+MS. CHRISTA BIG CANOE: So, I was just -Jeffrey, if I could just ask you to help us a little, because you are so brilliant and that rolled off your tongue so fantastically.
+But, I think we need a little bit of assistance, particularly when you were talking about the macrostate or when you were talking about colonial -- the different concepts.
+So, if you could just help us unpack this a little, I think it would be of assistance remembering that we also -- this is a live apologies.
 Okay.
-So, I regard universities as places 5 that mirror larger -- like the larger -- so, for instance, 6 one of the colonial technologies we could look at would be 7 divide and rule.
-That was -- you know, we could look at 8 the reserve system or Indian agents, and those sorts of 9 things.
+So, I regard universities as places that mirror larger -- like the larger -- so, for instance, one of the colonial technologies we could look at would be divide and rule.
+That was -- you know, we could look at the reserve system or Indian agents, and those sorts of things.
 So, surveillance and that sort of stuff.
-So, I 10 think that -- like my time at TRU, I could definitely see 11 connections between larger projects versus the micro 12 projects on campus of reconciliation, of decolonization and indigenization.
-13
+So, I think that -- like my time at TRU, I could definitely see connections between larger projects versus the micro projects on campus of reconciliation, of decolonization and indigenization.